Do you want to create Healthy Habits?

 In this third stage, you are acting on your plan and making the changes you set out to achieve.

-- have been trying to overcome things that sometimes block your success
+- have tried to overcome things that sometimes block your success.

 Maintenance: “I have a new routine.”

-In this final stage, you have become used to your changes and have kept them up for more than 6 months.
+In this last stage, you have become used to your changes and have kept them up for more than 6 months.